Can print flexible filament atleast twice as fast as the typical hacked extruder. 70mm/s with 0.4mm nozzle and 0.2mm layer height.

 The consumer 3D printing industry has seen huge cost reductions in filament-style printers over the past decade.
 But the performance of these machines has plateaued.
 This is partly because improvements in the extrusion deposition system have not kept up with other aspects of printer performance.
 The Flexion Extruder provides many new features to address this problem.
 It is a highly-engineered filament extruder.

-Print every common material.
+Print every material.
+Better.

 - ULTRA-FLEXIBLE 50 SHORE A